 A disaster recovery plan will protect your business should the worst happen.
-Essential for companies of all sizes, a comprehensive disaster plan could mean the difference between a small hiccough that users barely notice, and a frustrating, lengthy period of downtime that has customers heading to your competitors.
+Essential for companies of all sizes, a comprehensive disaster plan could mean the difference between a small hiccup that users barely notice and a frustrating, lengthy period of downtime that has customers heading to your competitors.

 In this article, we’ll take you through the strategies and tools you need to build a disaster recovery plan that works for your business.